spotinst/help/src/docs/eco/getting-started/connect-your-aws-account.md

            ![connect-aws-13](https://github.com/spotinst/help/assets/106514736/4b9ff909-5f07-4bcb-81c9-bc2a92ebca76)

         6. Enter the stack name and click **Next**.
-        7. On the Review and create page, mark the checkbox **I acknowledge that AWS CloudFormation might change IAM resources** and click **Submit**.
+        7. On the Review and create page, select **I acknowledge that AWS CloudFormation might change IAM resources** and click **Submit**.

            ![connect-aws-14](https://github.com/spotinst/help/assets/106514736/c0a3b874-9ceb-4424-ae28-5ead8a86d529)

-           You can view the creation process of the stack in the left panel.
+           You can see the creation process of the stack in the left panel.

            ![connect-aws-15](https://github.com/spotinst/help/assets/106514736/a135d8cc-354e-4635-9199-7766cf4aafa0)

-        8. When the status changes to create_complete, click the Resources tab, then the hyperlink in the Physical ID column you want to view.
+        8. When the status changes to `create_complete`, go to the Resources tab, then the hyperlink in the Physical ID column you want to view.

            ![connect-aws-16](https://github.com/spotinst/help/assets/106514736/4ebe5049-3577-402a-8378-ac9e8c5e4f82)